By Kathryn Kosmides

 Does anything stand out on this table?
 To us, it’s all just a bunch of plastic that will soon be thrown away.

-Now that you know what to avoid, implement these methods to take advantage of trade show giveaways in ways that will impress your prospects.
+Now that you know what to avoid, implement these methods to take advantage of conference and trade show giveaways in ways that will impress your prospects.

 Trade show swag is an excellent tool for giving personalized attention to prospects.
 A good philosophy is to spend $100 on a personalized gift on someone you know is going to convert rather than spending $1 on 100 pieces of cheap trade show swag that will likely end up in the trash.